mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-0-0.md

 Verifiable Data Registry (VDR) support is provided by the Stratis Platform[35] - a general-purpose, smart contact-enabled blockchain platform implemented using the same programming language, tools and technologies used to implement the Trusted Digital Web.

-The publication of this DID Method specification realizes, in large part, a 4-year quest to create a platform to Tokenize Every Little Thing (ELT)[4].
+The publication of this DID Method Namespace Specification realizes, in large part, a 4-year quest to create a platform to Tokenize Every Little Thing (ELT)[4].

 The authoriative source text for this specifcation can be found here: https://github.com/mwherman2000/TrustedDigitalWeb/blob/master/specifications/did-methods/did-object-1-0-0.md.